-- Land cost - Amounts paid to contractors for construction and development - Planning and design costs, costs of site preparation, professional fees for legal services, property transfer taxes, construction overheads and other related costs; and - Borrowing costs capitalized prior to start of pre-selling activities for the real estate project.
+- Land cost - Amounts paid to contractors for construction and development - Planning and design costs, costs of site preparation, professional fees for legal services, property transfer taxes, construction overheads and other related costs

 NRV is the estimated selling price in the ordinary course of the business, based on market prices at the reporting date, less specifically identifiable estimated costs of completion and the estimated costs of sale.
-As at year-end, real estate inventories are stated at cost.
+The carrying amount of inventories is reduced through the use of allowance account and the amount of loss is charged to profit or loss.